ggandor/leap.nvim/README.md

 - optionally cycle through the groups of matches that can be labeled at once
 - choose a labeled target to jump to (in the current group)

-An invariant of the interface is that beacons should never overlap each other.
-In case of a conflict, a directly reachable match takes priority over a labeled one.
-If two labels should be displayed in the same column (this can only occur before EOL or at the window edge), neither of them will be shown until entering the second input, that resolves the ambiguity.

 ### Smart autojump

-Leap automatically jumps to the first match if the remaining matches can be covered by a limited set of "safe" target labels, but stays in place, and switches to an extended, more comfortable label set otherwise.
-(Note that in the second example above, the one with group switching, the cursor did not move initially.)
-This is like the best of both worlds between Sneak and EasyMotion.
+Leap automatically jumps to the first match if the remaining matches can be covered by a limited set of "safe" target labels (keys you would not use right after a jump), but stays in place, and switches to an extended, more comfortable label set otherwise.
 For details on configuring this behaviour, see `:h leap-config`.

+### Resolving conflicts in the first phase

+If a label gets positioned over a directly reachable match or another label (this latter might occur when a label needs to be shifted left for a match before EOL/window edge), it will not be shown until entering the second input, that resolves the ambiguity.

 ### Operator-pending mode